 This is a group of graduate students who are passionate about fairness for international graduate students.
 They tend to generate single-issue campaigns and have been working for the past two years on a campaign encouraging the university to make international graduate students’ payable fees the same as their domestic peers.
 If you want to find out more and/or would like to be involved in one of their campaigns you can connect with them using the information below.

 Human Rights Office

 Confidential service that assists individuals or groups at Queen’s who wish to pursue informal or formal routes of complaint resolution following an incident of harassment or discrimination.

 Queen’s Legal Aid provides legal services to low-income residents of Kingston, Napanee and surrounding areas, and to Queen’s University and St. Lawrence College students.

 Assists students with disabilities in many ways including providing advocacy and support, as well as recommending accommodations.

 AMS Food Bank

 Located in McGillivray-Brown, the AMS Food Bank serves confidential and non-judgmental food service to members of the Queen’s community.
 We are a non-profit organization which aims to provide our clients with food services in the most comfortable environment possible.
-We operate mainly on donations as well as an opt-outable student fee from both the AMS and the Society for Graduate and Professional Students.
+We operate mainly on donations as well as a student fee from both the AMS and the Society for Graduate and Professional Students.
 As a non-profit organization, we aim for our funds to be put towards the upkeep of the Food Bank itself in the purchasing of fresh fruits, vegetables, milk and other items on a weekly basis.

 Contact: During Operating Hours: (613) 533-6972.
 Outside Operating Hours: (613) 533-6000 x 74816